(Click to download the complete PDF)

 V. Terms of Agreement

 This agreement shall be reviewed by both partners annually to determine whether it should be continued, modified, or terminated.
-This agreement shall have no specified term limitation, but may be terminated by either party upon 30 days written notice.
+This agreement shall have no specified term limitation but may be terminated by either party upon 30 days written notice.

-IV.
+VI.
 Principal Contacts:

-The principal contacts for this agreement are:
+The principal contacts for this agreement are

 Fisheries Conservation Foundation